dotnet/machinelearning/README.md

 [![NuGet Status](https://img.shields.io/nuget/v/Microsoft.ML.svg?style=flat)](https://www.nuget.org/packages/Microsoft.ML/)

 ML.NET runs on Windows, Linux, and macOS using [.NET Core](https://github.com/dotnet/core), or Windows using .NET Framework.
 64 bit is supported on all platforms.
-32 bit is supported on Windows, with partial functionality.
+32 bit is supported on Windows, except for TensorFlow and LightGBM related functionality.

 The current release is 0.7.
 Check out the [release notes](docs/release-notes/0.7/release-0.7.md) to see what's new.